freeseek/mochawdl/README.md

 | bcftools_docker     | String?  | docker to run tasks requiring BCFtools [bcftools:1.20-yyyymmdd]                                        |
 | r_mocha_docker      | String?  | docker to run task shift_plot [r_mocha:1.20-yyyymmdd]                                                  |

-If you wanted to study allelic shift for a range of chromosomal alterations types, including mosaic loss of chromosomes X (mLOX), you could define samples to be removed from analysis and a table with phenotypes associated to each chromosomal alteration type as explained [here](https://github.com/freeseek/mocha/#mosaic-phenotypes)
+If you wanted to study allelic shift for a range of chromosomal alterations types, including mosaic loss of chromosomes X (mLOX or LOX), you could define samples to be removed from analysis and a table with phenotypes associated to each chromosomal alteration type as explained [here](http://github.com/freeseek/mocha/#mosaic-phenotypes)

 Define options to run the WDL:
 ```json